symblai/symbl-docs/docs/streamingapi/code-snippets/receive-live-topics.md

 };
 ```
 :::note Backward Compatibility
 The previous endpoint  `wss://api.symbl.ai/v1/realtime/insights/` is now updated to `wss://api.symbl.ai/v1/streaming/` to standardize our API nomenclature.
-This change is backward compatible; however, we recommend you to use the new endpoint.
+This change is backward compatible.
+However, we recommend you to use the new endpoint.
 :::

 #### Connect Mic